agnihotriketan/agnihotriketan/README.md

 - 👯 I’m looking to collaborate on ReactJs projects
 - 🤔 I’m looking for help with AI ML learning
 - 💬 Ask me about Technology, Business, NGO Help, Yoga
+- 😄 Pronouns: K10
+- ⚡ Fun fact: Always looking for challenging job opportunities,as a result I am working 6th company in 8 years and loving my job.😂
 - 📫 How to reach me:

 <a href="https://k10.in">K10.in</a>